ChilloutCharles/BrainFlowsIntoVRChat/README.md

 # BrainFlowsIntoVRChat

-This is a BrainFlow implementation of my [bci-workshop fork](https://github.com/ChilloutCharles/bci-workshop) that sends your brain's relaxation and focus metrics to vrchat avatar Parameters via OSC.
+This is a BrainFlow implementation of my [bci-workshop fork](https://github.com/ChilloutCharles/bci-workshop) that sends your brain's relaxation and focus metrics, and power values based on the common frequency bands used in EEG measuements, for left, right and both sides of the head.
+Additional support for heart rate and respiration is available when supported by your hardware.

 ## Why BrainFlow?